SAP-samples/cloud-espm-cloud-native/README.md

 * Deploy Worker on to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-worker` from CLI

-* Deploy Sale Service  on to Cloud Foundry from the project root folder by running command `cf push espm-sales-svc` from CLI.
+* Deploy Sale Service  on to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-sales-svc` from CLI.

 * Learn resilience patterns implemented in Sale and worker services

 * Stop Sale and Worker service.

-* Deploy Product Service on to Cloud Foundry from the project root folder by running command `cf push espm-product-svc` from CLI.
+* Deploy Product Service on to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-product-svc` from CLI.

-* Deploy Customer Service on to Cloud Foundry from the project root folder by running command `cf push espm-customer-svc` from CLI.
+* Deploy Customer Service on to Cloud Foundry from the project root folder by running command `cf push <unique_id>-espm-customer-svc` from CLI.

 * Learn resilience patterns implemented in Product and Customer  services